gchq/sleeper/docs/09-dev-guide.md

 script to work correctly.

 This will remove your deployment, including any ECR repos, S3 buckets and local files that have been generated.

-## Opening a pull request

-If you have picked up an issue to work on, and you are ready to merge into the main repository, you can open a pull request.
-Please fill in the pull request template as accurately as possible, and try to match the pull request naming style described in the template.
-Finally, if you have added, removed, or updated any external dependencies used in the project, you need to update the [NOTICES.md](/NOTICES.md) file to reflect this.

 ## Standalone deployment